WAPT 4.0

 Network Interface Card (see How to Set up Multiple IP Addresses on a Computer).

-It is the number of columns displayed in some tables of HTML Report and Summary Report.
-The whole test duration interval is divided into the number of intervals equal to HTML report dimension value.
-The program calculates the averaged data through these intervals and shows it in HTML Report and Summary Report.
-You can change HTML report dimension value in Log and Report Settings.
+It is the number of columns in tables of HTML Report and Summary Report.
+The whole test duration interval is divided into this number of intervals.
+The program calculates the averaged data on each interval and shows it in the reports.
+You can change the 'number of columns' value in the Report Options.

 Next page